The uses and abuses of hypnosis

 • Induction: artificially access the REM state by focusing attention

-• Trance: relax the client to prepare him or her for learning
+• Trance: relax the clients to prepare them for learning

-• Heal – help bring about psychological healing by guiding a person to access positive life resources and harness the mental processes needed to rehearse healthy new behaviours; and physical healing, by helping or motivating the body to heal itself.
+• Heal – help bring about psychological healing by guiding a person to access positive life resources and harness the mental processes needed to rehearse healthy new behaviours; and help physical healing by motivating the body to heal itself.

 • Ensure volition: give complete control back to client.